 Why would a WordPress theme developer omit native features?

-WordPress web designers and developers create custom themes with custom features.
-Some developers eliminate native WordPress features in order to simplify their themes or offer their own similar features.
+WordPress Site designers and developers create custom premium or free themes with custom features.
+Some developers eliminate native WordPress themes features in order to simplify their Free theme and Premium themes or offer their own similar theme features.

-For example, WordPress automatically creates a variety of thumbnails when an image is uploaded through the media interface.
+For example, In a WordPress site it automatically creates a variety of thumbnails when an image is uploaded through the media interface, with wordpress block editor.
 A theme developer might omit the native media interface and replace it with their own media management system.

 When a theme developer replaces a native feature, you won’t lose the feature.
 You’ll just need to learn how to use a different system.
 However, some developers omit features completely.